kjetilv/statiktalk/README.md

 Static typing on top of rapids and rivers.
 A paddle for when you are up creek.

 The things we want to type are the messages.
 We represent a message as a Kotlin function and its argument names.
+A function corresponds to a river.

 Functions can be grouped in interfaces.
 They can then be shared between microservices to enable static typing, quick navigation and reliable